Amazon MGM Studios

-Amazon MGM Studios is an American film and television production and distribution company owned by Amazon, and headquartered at the Culver Studios complex in Culver City, California.
-Launched in November 2010 as Amazon Studios, the company adopted its name in October 2023 after its merger with MGM Holdings, which Amazon had acquired the year prior.
+Amazon MGM Studios is an American film and television production and distribution company and the flagship namesake subsidiary of Amazon.
+Founded as Amazon Studios on November 16, 2010, the company adopted its current name on October 3, 2023, after its merger with MGM Holdings, which Amazon had acquired the year prior.

 Productions from the studio are primarily distributed through theaters and Amazon's own streaming media service, Amazon Prime Video.

 Alongside Amazon Prime Video, the company constitutes one half of Amazon's membership in the Motion Picture Association (MPA), which it joined in October 2024.